opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 '' | single quote | literal | '

 The count of pattern letters determine the format.

-Text: If the number of pattern letters is 4 or more, the full form is used; otherwise a short or abbreviated form is used if available.
+- Text: if the number of pattern letters is 4 or more, the full form is used; otherwise a short or abbreviated form is used if available.

-Number: The minimum number of digits.
+- Number: the minimum number of digits.
 Shorter numbers are zero-padded to this amount.

-Year: Numeric presentation for year and weekyear fields are handled specially.
-For example, if the count of 'y' is 2, the year will be displayed as the zero-based year of the century, which is two digits.
+- Year: numeric presentation for year and weekyear fields are handled specially.
+For example, if the count of 'y' is 2, the year will be displayed as the zero-based year of the century, which is 2 digits.

-Month: 3 or over, use text, otherwise use number.
+- Month: 3 or over, use text, otherwise use number.

-Zone: 'Z' outputs offset without a colon, 'ZZ' outputs the offset with a colon, 'ZZZ' or more outputs the zone id.
+- Zone: 'Z' outputs offset without a colon, 'ZZ' outputs the offset with a colon, 'ZZZ' or more outputs the zone id.

-Zone names: Time zone names ('z') cannot be parsed.
+- Zone names: time zone names ('z') cannot be parsed.

-#### Usage
+**Format:**
 `group_by=date_format(<string_literal>)`
-`<string_literal>` contains a date format
+in which `<string_literal>` contains a date format